Boosting Website Performance!

 Performance

 One of the significant revelations during this experiment was the concept of Largest Contentful Paint (LCP) elements.
 Understanding that LCP represents the time it takes for the largest element on a web page to become visible, I realized its impact on user experience and site performance.
 My LCP is the first paragraph on my Homepage where I introduce myself.
 After some research, I was sure this had to do with load times of CSS files.
 More specifically, waiting for Google fonts.
 I switched out the CDN method and served my two fonts locally instead.
-This did improve my performance score but the LCP remains an issue I still need to solve!
+This, along with reducing the hero image size and compressing it, improved my performance score.
+I also added a plugin for 11ty for minifying HTML and CSS.
+During 11ty's build process, spacing and comments are preserved but this actually hurts performance because all the special formatting is just using more bytes.

 SEO

 Meta description tags was something I used for the first time and it got my SEO score to 100 instantly.
 Crafting concise and compelling meta descriptions can not only improve click-through rates but also provide search engines with relevant information about content, which boosts organic traffic.
 That’s page SEO, not content SEO, which is a whole other area of expertise.
 Google will automatically look for content already on your page to use as a description for that page but better if you can give it something that succinctly describes it well.
 It can play a vital role in enhancing the discoverability of a website.
-To see real results on Google though, you need to wait at least 6 months and have a good amount of content on each page of your site, with at least 1200 words on the Homepage.
+To see real results on Google though, you need to use keywords related to your business/brand for your headings (h1 and only one h1 per page!) and probably produce lots of content based on keywords people search for in your region.
+You'll then need to wait least 6 months to see these results since it takes time for Google to find you and show up higher in searches.
 Yes, you can really leverage Google to enhance your business if you know what you’re doing!

 Looking ahead…

 It’s important to note that some of the biggest, most famous sites don’t seem to care about their page scores, especially when it comes to mobile.
 The main reason being, they don’t have to!
 These companies are already huge, established brands.
 They can use all the “eye-catching” videos and animations they want at the expense of performance and accessibility.
 I just find it weird that the giant tech companies dictating the rules of software and the internet don’t seem to follow best performance practices.
-I guess we are slaves to Google’s algorithm, which prioritizes mobile web performance and yet fails its own mobile metrics test - __ - Luckily, getting really great scores with a standard multi-page website, even one with a headless CMS like mine, is not hard if you’re familiar with web development.
+I guess we are slaves to Google’s algorithm, which prioritizes mobile web performance and yet barely passes its own metrics test - __ - Luckily, getting really great scores with a static multi-page website, even one with a headless CMS like this one, is not hard if you’re familiar with web development.

 Considering the potential benefits of minifying CSS and other resources, I plan to delve deeper into optimizing code and reducing unnecessary bloat whenever I see it!
 At the risk of sounding corny, my experience with Page Speed Insights has been transformative, empowering me to identify areas for improvement and implement tangible solutions for enhanced performance, accessibility, and SEO.
 Thanks for reading!